USCGC Mellon: Operational history

 In October 1980, Mellon assisted in the rescue of 520 passengers and crew of the MS Prinsendam, a 427 foot long luxury cruise liner in distress in the Gulf of Alaska when fire broke out in her engine room.
 The vessel’s master declared the fire out of control after an hour and ordered the vessel abandoned.
 Most of the passengers and crew made it into lifeboats, while some were left on board.
 Eventually all the lifeboats and all passengers and crew were found and recovered with no deaths or serious injuries.
 After the rescue operations were completed, the Mellon remained on scene in a futile attempt to fight the fire that had originated in the Prinsendam engine room and progressed throughout the ship.
 While the Prinsendam was under tow by salvage tugs, and escorted by Mellon, the burning ship suddenly listed hard over to port and sank within a few minutes.

 In 1981, Mellon moved to her new homeport of Seattle, Washington.

 Mellon was modernized from 1985 to 1989 during the Fleet Rehabilitation and Modernization (FRAM) program.
 She and a portion of the Hamilton-class were outfitted with all-weather, over-the-horizon RGM-84 Harpoon anti-ship missiles, and test firings of the harpoon were conducted on the Mellon in January 1990.
 At least three WHEC cutters, the USCGC Hamilton, USCGC Morgenthau, and USCGC Mellon, were equipped with Harpoon missiles.

 All Hamilton-class cutters also carried an ASW suite that was upgraded during FRAM, this included MK 32 Mod 7 Surface Vessel Torpedo Tubes, AN/SQS-38 sonar, Mk-309 Mod 0 Underwater Battery Fire Control System, and AN/SLQ-25 (NIXIE) torpedo countermeasures.
 After the collapse of the Soviet Union, the joint Navy/USCG board decided there was no military threat to require the installation of anti-ship missiles and anti-submarine weapons on board cutters, and subsequently removed the weapons.
 However the fitting and firing of Harpoons on these cutters served as a proof of capability for all Hamilton-class USCG cutters.

-On 21 August 2020, Mellon was retired and transferred to the Vietnam Coast Guard where she was renamed to CSB-8022.
+CSB 8022 during its transfer to the Vietnamese operators.

-In December 2023, CSB 8022 visited Guangzhou, China.
+On 21 August 2020, Mellon was retired and transferred to the Vietnam Coast Guard where she was renamed to CSB 8022.